 In-flight medical emergencies are increasing

 I suspected that in-flight fainting could be a growing trend.
-Shrinking seat size and legroom coupled with reduced in-flight mobility might play a role.
+Shrinking seat size and legroom, coupled with reduced in-flight mobility, might play a role.
 I searched for statistics.
-A study of 11,920 in-flight medical emergencies found that syncope or presyncope accounted for 37.4% of cases.
+A study of 11,920 in-flight medical emergencies found that syncope or presyncope accounted for 37.4 percent of cases.
 These calls were reported by five domestic and international airlines from January 1, 2008, through October 31, 2010.
 The medical profession’s page on Lufthansa’s website reports that the IATA Medical Advisory Group has recorded an increase in recent years of on-board medical incidents.
 Lufthansa has also noted an expected increase, with a current estimate of approximately one instance per 24 intercontinental flights.

 My hunch appeared to be right: in-flight emergencies, of which fainting on planes is the most frequent, are on the rise.

-Are the airlines doing enough to inform and prevent?
+Are the airlines doing enough to inform and prevent fainting on long flights?

 In the ’90s, airlines were concerned with deep venous thrombosis (blood clots).
 These could arise from immobility during long flights.
 Safety videos advised passengers to do seated exercises and walk periodically in the aisle to keep the circulation flowing.
 That advice, which also helps prevent fainting, has now disappeared.
 Today we’re told the contrary.
 Stay seated and don’t congregate in the aisles.
 On the Munich flight, we were even urged to “stay in your seat until the green light illuminates before you walk to the restroom.”

 Is passenger comfort and well-being being overruled by staff convenience or security concerns?
-I sent an online message to Lufthansa Customer Services to find out why preventive health information is lacking in the pre-departure instructions and await their reply.
+I sent an online message to Lufthansa Customer Services to find out why preventive health information is lacking in the pre-departure instructions.
+After a year, I still await their reply.

 Keeping the cabin cool is a known preventive strategy.
 ASTM International studied the link between cabin pressure, temperature, and fainting and found that warm temperature is a contributing factor.
 In order to curb the number of incidents, airlines decided to make their cabins chilly after take-off.